Spinal Stenosis – All you need to Know

 What are the Symptoms of Spinal Stenosis?

 For many individuals these symptoms start small and escalate quickly into severe, debilitating health issues.
+These symptoms should be identified early for runners who don’t want to see their workout routine become limited.
 The signs and symptoms to watch for are:

 - severe neck pain